-The School shares its facility with Somerset Academy Bay Middle School (another charter school under Somerset Academy, Inc.).
-As result certain activities such as fundraising activities are recorded in the books of the School and not in those of Somerset Academy Bay Middle School.

-The school also made a loan to Somerset Academy Bay Middle School for \$15,000 under a promissory note agreement.
-The School's lunch program is shared with Somerset Academy Bay Middle School.
+The School shares its facility with Somerset Academy Bay (another charter school under Somerset Academy, Inc.).
+As a result certain activities such as fundraising activities are recorded in the books of Somerset Academy Bay not in those of the School.
+The school also received a loan from Somerset Academy Bay for \$15,000 under a promissory note agreement.
+The School's lunch program is shared with Somerset Academy Bay.
 Revenues and expenses related to such program have been allocated based on FTE equivalent for purposes of presentation in the financial statements.
-The School charges Somerset Academy Bay Middle School a usage fee for use of facilities, personnel and other.
-During the year usage fees charged were \$213,042.
+The School is charged by Somerset Academy Bay a usage fee for use of facilities, personnel, after school program and other.
+During the year usage fees paid were \$213,042.